rucka/JOEventStore/readme.markdown

 node.js joliver EventStore porting
 ======================================================================
 ## Disclaimer
-This readme is based from https://github.com/joliver/EventStore/blob/master/readme.markdown, in order to mantains the essence of joliver EventStore and their goal.
+This readme is modified from https://github.com/joliver/EventStore/blob/master/readme.markdown, in order to leave the essence of joliver EventStore and their goal.
 Let's go!